Where Prophecies Run Together: Part 2 (This is also Re-creation and Rebirth: Part 4: Turtle Island)

 This type of literary tool is described here, and here is a blog that has a good write up of chiasmus also.

 The Lord also appears to use a pattern of chiasmus when He declares His titles as the beginning and the end, the Alpha and the Omega, and when He says the the last shall be first, and the first shall be last.
 Even Noah's flood, and the destruction by fire the world is prophesied to experience, mirror each other in a way similar to chiasmus.
-They also mirror that baptism of water and by fire that are part of the strait and narrow path in scripture.
+They also mirror that baptism of water and by fire that are part of the straight and narrow path in scripture.

 The First and the Last fire

 Likewise, the Seven Fires appear to mirror each other from beginning to end in a chiastic way.
 The first fire is a message of restoration and potential destruction to the Anishinaabe.
-The last is a message of restoration and potential destruction to the white race (referred to in the Book of Mormon as the gentiles) and the Anishinaabe.
+The last is a message of restoration and potential destruction to the white race (referred to in the Covenant of Christ as the gentiles) and the Anishinaabe.
 It does so in a pattern of the first being last and the last being first, where the roles are reversed.
 The destruction spoken of in the first fire is to the Anishinabe, the destruction spoken of in the seventh fire is described as being brought back on the white race, which it says will effect not just them, but all the earth.

 The first fire speaks of the "purification of the earth," "Sacred Megis," and the "turtle shaped island," and "a land where food grows on water," all of which involve water and its symbol of purification.
 The Anishinaabe story of creation is the story of a flood, in which the earth was purified from wickedness.
 Similarly, The seventh fire speaks of "a rekindling of old flames," the "sacred fire will again be lit," in some versions the wrong road will be "black and charred," and "the seventh fire will light the Eighth and final Fire, an eternal fire of peace, love, brotherhood, and sisterhood."
 Fire scripturally is also a purifying agent, such as the "refiner's fire."
-A baptism by fire and the Holy Ghost, is a moment when a person is spiritually purified by God, they are made Holy.
+A baptism by fire and the Holy Ghost, is a moment when a person is spiritually purified by God, and they are made Holy.
 Both of these elements are essential parts of the sweat lodge purification ceremony as well.
 Fire, particularly, is believed by the Anishinaabe to be connected to the power of the spirit world.
 I believe that these two purifying agents being emphasized in the both the first and last prophecy follows a chiastic structure.

 By referencing the "purification of the earth" and the "turtle shaped island," invoking the Creation story, the first fire is reminding the people of their own creation, when they were a "new people."
 Likewise the last fire speaks of a "New People" that will emerge.

 These two fires also introduce a choice that both peoples' will need to make between different paths or roads.
-The Anishinaabe are warned that they do not "rise up" or move, they will be destroyed.
+The Anishinaabe are warned that if they do not "rise up" or move, they will be destroyed.
 The light-skinned race will also have a choice to make, symbolized by roads.
 This imagery is used in the scriptures as well.

 Repent therefore and enter in at the strait gate; for wide is the gate and broad is the way that leads to destruction, and many there are who go in thereat, because strait is the gate and narrow the way that leads unto life, and few there are that find it.
-Matt 3, paragraph 45
+Matt 3, paragraph 45The easier way is always the one that leads to destruction, like the choice of the Anishinaabe to stay as they were, like the choice of the "light-skinned race" to follow greed, rather than harmony with our Creator and the creation.

 The Second and the Sixth fire